12dmodel/camera_sim/README.md

 Use `llvm-config-5.0` and `clang-5.0`.
 Set `LLVMCONFIG` and `CLANG` environment variables and just run `make -j8`.
 We have seen some problem using other versions despite official instruction to use version 6.0 or later.

 Make sure your CUDA is 8.0, and Pytorch 0.4.1.
 Other versions may not work.
+We have successfully compiled/run this code on both Ubuntu 14.04 and 16.04.

 Don't clone from Halide from `jrk` or `mgharbi`, they include some updates that make it works with other version of pytorch that is not tested here.